ankitkhare57/AI_Project_9MenMorris/README.md

 1. Download/Clone repository
 2.  cd "Phase II"
 3. Run main.py
 4. Select Problem Variation (number of pieces).
-The variation that we worked on are: 3 pieces, 4 pieces, 6 pieces, 7 pieces and 9 pieces
+The variation that we worked on are: 3 pieces, 4 pieces, 6 pieces, 7 pieces and 9 pieces.
+Please enter 3, 4, 6, 7 or 9.
 5. Choose from the 5 options: Human vs Human, Human vs Baseline AI, Human vs Tree-based AI, Human vs Tree and Neural Network AI and Train the data for Neural Network.
 6. Follow on-screen prompts.